bongiozzo/musica_mustdie/output/band_archenemy.md

 # Arch Enemy

-Дискография
-"Black Earth" 1997, Melodic Death Metal
-"Stigmata" 1998, Melodic Death Metal
-"Burning Bridges" 1999, Melodic Death Metal
-"Burning Japan - Live" 1999, Melodic Death Metal "Wages Of Sin" 2001, Melodic Death Metal
-"Anthems Of Rebellion" 2003, Melodic Death Metal
-"Dead Eyes See No Future EP" 2004, Melodic Death Metal "Doomsday Machine" 2005, Melodic Death Metal
-"Live Apocalypse DVD" 2006, Melodic Death Metal
-"Rise Of The Tyrant" 2007, Melodic Death Metal
-"The Root Of All Evil" 2009, Melodic Death Metal "Khaos Legions" 2011, Melodic Death Metal
-"War Eternal (single)" 2014, Melodic Death Metal
-"War Eternal" 2014, Melodic Death Metal
-"Will To Power" 2017, Melodic Death Metal
-"The World Is Yours (Single)" 2017, Melodic Death Metal
+## Дискография

+### "Black Earth" 1997, Melodic Death Metal

+1. Bury Me An Angel
+2. Dark Insanity
+3. Eureka
+4. Idolatress
+5. Cosmic Retribution
+6. Demoniality
+7. Transmigration Macabre
+8. Tiem Capsule
+9. Fields Of Desolation

+Produced By Fredrik Nordstrom & Michael Amott.
+Engineered By Fredrik Nordstrom.
+Recorded & Mixed At Studio Fredman.

+Michael Amott - Guitars
+Johan Liiva - Bass, Vocals
+Christopher Amott - Guitars
+Daniel Erlandsson - Drums

+All keyboards played by Fredrik Nordstrom.

+(P)(C) 1997 WRONG AGAIN Records

+### "Stigmata" 1998, Melodic Death Metal

+1 Beast of Man 3:41 (Arch Enemy)
+2 Stigmata [Instrumental] 2:12 (Arch Enemy)
+3 Sinister Mephisto 5:45 (Arch Enemy)
+4 Dark of the Son 7:01 (Arch Enemy)
+5 Let the Killing Begin 5:18 (Arch Enemy)
+6 Black Earth 6:40 (Arch Enemy)
+7 Tears of the Dead 5:56 (Arch Enemy)
+8 Vox Stellarum [Instrumental] 2:09 (Arch Enemy)
+9 Bridge of Destiny 7:44 (Arch Enemy)

+### "Burning Bridges" 1999, Melodic Death Metal

+1 Immortal 3:42 (Arch Enemy)
+2 Dead Inside 4:10 (Arch Enemy)
+3 Pilgrim 4:31 (Arch Enemy)
+4 Silverwing 4:07 (Arch Enemy)
+5 Demonic Science 5:21 (Arch Enemy)
+6 Seed Of Hate 4:07 (Arch Enemy)
+7 Angelclaw 4:03 (Arch Enemy)
+8 Burning Bridges 5:10 (Arch Enemy)

+### "Burning Japan - Live" 1999, Melodic Death Metal

+01. The Immortal
+02. Dark Insanity
+03. Dead Inside
+04. Diva Satanica
+05. Pilgrim
+06. Silverwing
+07. Best Of Man
+08. Bass Intro/Tears Of The Dead
+09. Bridge Of Destiny
+10. Transmigration Macabre
+11. Angelclaw

+### "Wages Of Sin" 2001, Melodic Death Metal

+Enemy Within
+Burning Angel
+Heart Of Darkness
+Ravenous
+Savage Messiah
+Dead Bury Their Dead
+Web Of Lies
+The First Deadly Sin
+Behind The Smile
+Snow Bound (Instrumental)
+Shadows And Dust

+Playing time:  46 metal minutes
+Produced by: Fredrik Nordstrom and Michael Amott
+Mixed by: Andy Sneap
+Release dates: JAPAN - April 25th

+### "Anthems Of Rebellion" 2003, Melodic Death Metal

+1. Tear Down The Walls (Intro)
+2. Silent Wars
+3. We Will Rise
+4. Dead Eyes See No Future
+5. Instinct
+6. Leader Of The Rats
+7. Exist to Exit
+8. Marching On A Dead End Road (Instr.)
+9. Despicable Heroes
+10. End of the Line
+11. Dehumanization
+12. Anthem (Instr.)
+13. Saints and Sinners

+### "Dead Eyes See No Future EP" 2004, Melodic Death Metal

+01. Dead Eyes See No Future (from "Anthems of Rebellion")
+02. Burning Angel (Live in Paris 2004)
+03. We Will Rise (Live in Paris 2004)
+04. Heart of Darkness (Live in Paris 2004)
+05. Symphony of Destruction (MEGADETH cover)
+06. Kill With Power (MANOWAR cover)
+07. Incarnated Solvent Abuse (CARCASS cover).
+08. We Will Rise (Enhanced video clip)

+### "Doomsday Machine" 2005, Melodic Death Metal

+1. Enter The Machine 02:02
+2. Taking Back My Soul 04:36
+3. Nemesis 04:12
+4. My Apocalypse 05:26
+5. Carry The Cross 04:12
+6. I Am Legend / Out For Blood 04:59
+7. Skeleton Dance 04:34
+8. Hybrids Of Steel 03:49
+9. Mechanic God Creation 06:00
+10. Machtkampf 04:16
+11. Slaves Of Yesterday 05:01

+### "Live Apocalypse DVD" 2006, Melodic Death Metal

+Disc 1:

+01. Tear Down The Walls
+02. Enemy Within
+03. Silent Wars
+04. Burning Angel
+05. Dead Eyes See No Future
+06. Dead Bury Their Dead
+07. Bury Me An Angel
+08. Drum Solo
+09. Instinct
+10. Savage Messiah
+11. First Deadly Sin
+12. The Immortal
+13. Bridge Of Destiny
+14. We Will Rise
+15. Heart Of Darkness
+16. Snowbound
+17. Ravenous
+18. Fields Of Desolation
+19. Nemesis
+20. My Apocalypse
+21. Skeleton Dance

+Disc 2:

+01. Ravenous
+02. We Will Rise
+03. Nemesis
+04. My Apocalypse
+05. Dead Eyes See No Future
+06. Bury Me An Angel
+07. Heart Of Darkness

+Bonus Material:
+* Interviews
+* Backstage footage
+* On The road from 2004-2005 Tour

+### "Rise Of The Tyrant" 2007, Melodic Death Metal

+1. Blood on Your Hands 04:41
+2. The Last Enemy 04:15
+3. I Will Live Again 03:32
+4. In this Shallow Grave 04:54
+5. Revolution Begins 04:11
+6. Rise of the Tyrant 04:33
+7. The Day You Died 04:52
+8. Intermezzo Libertй 02:51
+9. Night Falls Fast 03:18
+10. The Great Darkness 04:46
+11. Vultures 06:35

+Angela Gossow - Vocals
+Michael Amott - Guitars
+Christopher Amott - Guitars
+Sharlee D'Angelo - Bass
+Daniel Erlandsson - Drums

+### "The Root Of All Evil" 2009, Melodic Death Metal

+1. The Root Of All Evil (Intro) 01:06
+2. Beast Of Man 03:45
+3. The Immortal 03:47
+4. Diva Satanica 03:48
+5. Demonic Science 05:24
+6. Bury Me An Angel 04:25
+7. Dead Inside 04:24
+8. Dark Insanity 03:25
+9. Pilgrim 04:50
+10. Demoniality 01:40
+11. Transmigration Macabre 03:33
+12. Silverwing 04:22
+13. Bridge Of Destiny 07:53

+### "Khaos Legions" 2011, Melodic Death Metal

+1. Khaos Overture (instrumental)
+2. Yesterday Is Dead And Gone
+3. Bloodstained Cross
+4. Under Black Flags We March
+5. No Gods, No Masters
+6. City Of The Dead
+7. Through The Eyes Of A Raven
+8. Cruelty Without Beauty
+9. We Are A Godless Entity (instrumental)
+10. Cult Of Chaos
+11. Thorns In My Flesh
+12. Turn To Dust (instrumental)
+13. Vengeance Is Mine
+14. Secrets
+15. The Zoo
+16. Snow Bound (acoustic)

+### "War Eternal (single)" 2014, Melodic Death Metal

+1. War Eternal 04:15

+### "War Eternal" 2014, Melodic Death Metal

+01. Tempore Nihil Sanat (Prelude in F minor)
+02. Never Forgive, Never Forget
+03. War Eternal
+04. As The Pages Burn
+05. No More Regrets
+06. You Will Know My Name
+07. Graveyard Of Dreams
+08. Stolen Life
+09. Time Is Black
+10. On And On
+11. Avalanche
+12. Down To Nothing
+13. Not Long For This World

+### "Will To Power" 2017, Melodic Death Metal

+1. Set Flame to the Night  01:18
+2. The Race  03:15
+3. Blood in the Water  03:55
+4. The World is Yours  04:53
+5. The Eagle Flies Alone  04:59
+6. Reason to Believe  04:47
+7. Murder Scene  03:50
+8. First Day in Hell  04:48
+9. Saturnine  01:09
+10. Dreams of Retribution  06:40
+11. My Shadow and I  04:05
+12. A Fight I Must Win  06:37
+13. City Baby Attacked By Rats (Charged GBH cover)  02:48

+### "The World Is Yours (Single)" 2017, Melodic Death Metal

+1. The World is Yours  04:53

 ## Отношения с другими группами